Chinsegut Hill Manor House

-The Chinsegut Hill Manor House (also known as Mount Airy, Snow Hill, or simply The Hill) is a United States historic site approximately five miles northeast of the city of Brooksville, Florida on Chinsegut Hill.
+The Chinsegut Hill Manor House (also known as Mount Airy, Snow Hill, or simply The Hill) is an historic site about five miles northeast of Brooksville, Florida, on Chinsegut Hill.
 Chinsegut Hill, at an elevation of 269 ft, is one of the highest points in peninsular Florida.
-It is located in Hernando County north of the city of Brooksville.
-The manor’s address is 22495 Chinsegut Hill Road.
+It is in Hernando County north of the city of Brooksville.

+The manor's address is 22495 Chinsegut Hill Road.
 Begun in the early 1850s, the structure has remained relatively unchanged since.

 Established as a plantation house, the manor changed hands and as a retreat was visited by many prominent people.
 It was eventually leased to the University of Florida and the University of South Florida, which added cabins, a dining hall, and other structures making the property more suitable for use as a conference setting.
 It is now managed as a historical site and museum with the cabins rentable for weddings or other events.